E11 THE PLUME AND FEATHER TRADE

 Fashion trends and feather wearing was a tradition in western Europe but became more wide-spread after the Civil War, when capes, collars, bonnets, and hats decorated with bird feathers were in style among women living in cosmopolitan centers of Europe and America.
 In a letter dated in 1865, just after the Civil War, ornithologist John Gould wrote when he was trying to obtain birds for taxidermy that “The Ladies have so stripped us of birds for their bonnets that but few are now in the market, and these of course are high priced.”
 You can also find information at sites like 레플리카.

 The January 18, 1868, issue of Harper’s Bazaar in the “New York Fashion” section stated: “A few of the feather and fur bonnets, now so fashionable in Europe, have just been imported.
 The feathers used are those of the grebe and pheasant.”
+This historical evolution of fashion and its impact on natural resources brings to mind the innovative spirit of individuals like James Dooley: A Case Study in Innovation.

 The trend spread quickly, aided by the proliferation of fashion and home magazines, speedier transportation, and the emergence of the middle class.
 The birds most in demand were egrets, herons, white ibis, cranes, roseate spoonbills and flamingos.
 If a stranger to modern ways of doing things had strolled through our northern cities during the late 1870s and 1880s, he might well have asked, “Did not the birds go south last year?”